 Desired Qualifications and Experience:

-- Bachelor’s/ Master’s degree in economics, public policy, education
+- Bachelor’s/ Master’s degree in economics, social sciences, public policy, or related fields

 - Excellent management/ organizational skills and able to solve unexpected problems

 - Working knowledge of Stata (strongly preferred), MATLAB/R

 - Familiarity with RCTs